SunriseLong/next-bacon-prediction/README.md

 ### Deployment

-The model is hosted on an EC2 instance running the TensorFlow Serving image. tf Serving requires models to be versioned by directory.
+The model is hosted on an EC2 (at 3.235.192.240:8501) instance running the TensorFlow Serving image. tf Serving requires models to be versioned by directory.
 Here, `v1` is the where our model lives.
 Within this directory, the following artifacts are needed.

 ```